MichaelRechenberg/INFO490-Pi-Nametag/README.md

 # Running The Server

-Activate the pi-nametag conda environment, then navigate to the server/ directory.
+Activate the pi-nametag conda environment, then navigate to the repo's root directory.
 Then run
 	python app.py
 to start the webserver